Aneema-Techie/Blockchain_with_Python/README.md

 Test the blockchain validation process by using the web interface.
 Take a screenshot of the Streamlit application page, which should indicate the validity of the blockchain.
 Include the screenshot in the README.md file for your Challenge repository.

-# Requirements

-* Step 1: Create a Record Data Class
-To receive all points, you must:

-Successfully define a new class named Record.

-Implement the required class attributes for the Record class.

-* Step 2: Modify the Existing Block Data Class to Store Record Data (20 points) To receive all points, you must:

-Rename the data attribute in the Block class to record.
-(10 points)

-Set the data type of the record attribute to Record.
-(10 points)

-* Step 3: Add Relevant User Inputs to the Streamlit Interface (20 points) To receive all points, you must:

-Add the correct user inputs for getting the sender, receiver, and amount.
-(10 points)

-Correctly update the Add Block button functionality.
-(10 points)

-Step 4: Test the PyChain Ledger by Storing Records (10 points) To receive all points, you must:

-Test the functionality of your chain.
-In the README.md file for your GitHub repository, include a screenshot that contains a blockchain consisting of several blocks.
-(5 points)

 * First transaction running shows `Genesis block` `difficulty of 1` `about 40 seconds`